aws-samples/amazon-kinesis-data-processor-aws-fargate/README.md

 ### Stream processing: KCL application on AWS Fargate

-This post shows you how to use custom consumers---specifically, [enhanced fan-out consumers](https://docs.aws.amazon.com/streams/latest/dev/enhanced-consumers.html)---using the KCL.
+This post shows you how to use custom consumers - specifically, [enhanced fan-out consumers](https://docs.aws.amazon.com/streams/latest/dev/enhanced-consumers.html)---using the KCL.
 Enhanced fan-out consumers have a dedicated throughput of 2